h2non/nar/README.md

 Include the node binary in the nar archive.
-This is useful when you want to deploy a fully self-contained application like a sandboxed runtime environment
+This is useful when you want to deploy a fully self-contained application which works in a sandboxed runtime environment

 The included node binary will be the same as the used when your create the archive (taken from `process.execPath`)